Rafael Duk: Linces UVM

 Duk took the reins of the Linces UVM of the Universidad del Valle de México in 2005 as the new team's first-ever head coach.
 In his first season, he led the team to a promotion to the top-tier 12 Grandes Conference after winning the second-tier National Conference title.
 Duk earned his sixth ONEFA Coach of the Year award and became the first head coach to achieve promotion to the top tier with two different teams.
 He was replaced by Roberto Cervantes, his defensive coordinator, following the 2012 season.

-Duk was subsequently offered the head coaching job of the Toros Salvajes Chapingo, but was unable to accept due to personal reasons.
+Duk was subsequently offered the head coaching job of the Toros Salvajes Chapingo, but was unable to accept for personal reasons.

 Raptors de Naucalpan

 In November 2015, Duk was announced as the first head coach of the Raptors de Naucalpan, members of a new professional spring league called the Liga de Fútbol Americano Profesional (LFA).
 In the league's inaugural season in 2016, the team finished the season with a 4–2 record and reached Tazón México I, the first edition of the LFA championship game, where they lost 29–13 to the Mayas CDMX.